buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcBeam.md

 Any building element can be a composite

-### Material Profile Set

-The material information of the IfcBeam is defined by IfcMaterialProfileSet or as fallback by IfcMaterial, and it is attached either directly or at the IfcBeamType.
-In this case, the material information does not allow to construct a shape by applying the profile definition to the axis representation, to enable this parametric definition, the IfcMaterialProfileSetUsage has to be used instead.

 ### Material Profile Set Usage

 The Material Profile Set Usage defines the assignment of an IfcMaterialProfileSetUsage to the